-FIGURE 28: MUNICIPAL DEBT BURDEN - SIGNIFICANT IMPROVEMENTS ON A PER RESIDENT BASIS
+FIGURE 28: MUNICIPAL DEBT BURDEN - SIGNIFICANT IMPROVEMENTS ON A PER RESIDENT BASIS city's outstanding debt on a perresident basis.

 For a fast-growing city, Fort Collins enjoys a surprisingly lighter debt burden today than it did a decade ago.
 The city's debt peaked at \$213 million in 2004.